Understanding the Use of e-Prints on Reddit and 4chan's Politically Incorrect Board: Introduction

 \section{Introduction}

 One of the main products of scientific research is the publication of articles and papers.
-In fact, this is explicitly built in most academic career paths~\cite{Wang_2020}, as per the infamous ``publish or perish'' aphorism.
-Naturally, this translates to intense competition, not just in terms of performing cutting-edge research, but also to quickly and broadly disseminate their findings.
-In this context, e-print servers such as arXiv, bioRxiv, and medRxiv, have played a crucial role by providing scientists with a rapid and open mechanism for effectively disseminating their work, which is increasingly often a requirement of funding agencies worldwide.
+In fact, this is explicitly built into most academic career paths~\cite{Wang_2020}, as per the infamous ``publish or perish'' promotion paradigm.
+This translates into intense competition both in terms of cutting-edge research, but also in the quick and broad dissemination of findings.
+In this context, e-Print servers, e.g., arXiv, bioRxiv, and medRxiv, provide scientists with a rapid and open mechanism for disseminating their work.

-Besides enabling researchers to quickly spread the word and elicit feedback about their research (or even simply ``timestamp'' it), e-prints are also increasingly pivotal in the context of science communication and outreach.
-Science journalists, policymakers, and enthusiasts can easily monitor and search for articles on a handful of e-print servers, without paywalls/subscription fees.
+Besides enabling researchers to spread the word quickly and elicit feedback about their research (or even simply ``timestamp'' it), e-Prints are also increasingly pivotal in science communication and outreach.
+Science journalists, policymakers, and enthusiasts can easily monitor and search for articles on a handful of e-Print servers without paywalls or subscription fees.
 Laypeople can do the same, possibly following links from press coverage.

-The other side of the coin, however, is that articles posted on e-print servers are often not peer-reviewed and, by design, there essentially is no quality control on what is published.
-As a result, also owing to lack of expertise, users may accidentally or intentionally read questionable papers.
-The problem gets further compounded when users start disseminating possibly flawed, inconclusive, or misinterpreted results and treat them as a gold standard.
-A case in point is the explosion of e-prints in the early months of the COVID-19 pandemic~\cite{Kwon_2020,Majumder_2020,Vlasschaert_2020,Fleerackers_2021,Fraser_2021}, a phenomenon referred to as \emph{pandemic publishing} by~\cite{Kwon_2020}.
-In fact, some dubious claims and predictions about COVID-19 and possible treatments have been found on bioRxiv and medRxiv according to their founder~\cite{Kwon_2020}.
+Articles posted on e-Print servers are often not peer-reviewed, and there is essentially no quality control on what is published.
+As a result, users may accidentally or intentionally be exposed to questionable papers.
+This issue is further compounded by users sharing possibly flawed, inconclusive, or misinterpreted results and treating them as a gold standard.
+Consider the explosion of e-Prints in the early months of the COVID-19 pandemic~\cite{Majumder_2020,Vlasschaert_2020,Fleerackers_2021,Fraser_2021}, which led to dubious claims and proposed treatments being disseminated on bioRxiv and medRxiv~\cite{Kwon_2020}.

+In this paper, we explore both the societal and scientific explorations of openly accessible, possibly non-peer-reviewed, e-Prints.
+We set out to better understand how e-Prints are positioned within two distinct Web communities: Reddit and 4chan's Politically Incorrect board (/pol/).
+Reddit provides numerous and distinct subcommunities, while 4chan is a hotbed of extremism~\cite{Hine_2017}, which has a substantial impact on Internet culture~\cite{Zannettou_2018}, and significant influence on the spread of disinformation~\cite{Zannettou_2017}.
+Our data-driven exploration of these two communities thus provides a balance between more mainstream discussions and a community well known for being outside the mainstream.